WIKIPEDIA DEMOCRACY, AND WIKICRACY

 itself, or nation, society, in short: system.

-I will initially consider Wikipedia's explicit complexity, which is less known
+will initially consider Wikipedia's explicit

-by the general "user" and testifies its level of ambition.
-Many users
+testifies its level of ambition.
+Many users have heard about a main feature of

-have heard about a main feature of Wikipedia that is widely advertised but few
+Wikipedia that is widely advertised but few are able to utilize: namely, that

-with the intent to improve them.
-The truth is that disregarding certain
+"anybody" can edit its contents with the intent to improve them.
+The

-controversial articles that are "protected"
+truth is that disregarding certain controversial articles that are "protected" from

-edits close to vandalism,
+close to vandalism, editing

-text editor.
-The basics for both editing and browsing can be found in a particular link of the left column of Wikipedia articles,
+editor.
+The basics for both editing and browsing can be found in a particular

-under "Interaction", labeled "Help".
+labeled "Help".
 The

 edits, however, can get canceled after only a few minutes by special

-"democratically" authorized gatekeepers,
+"democratically" authorized gatekeepers, or as they

-It is difficult to find a good summary of
+is difficult to find a good summary of Wikipedia's organization and workings

-critical account in the study of The Decline of Wikipedia, referenced
+beyond the ambitious but at the same time critical account in the study of The Decline of Wikipedia, referenced further below.
+For the convenience of the readers who

-means of concrete examples the import of the so called
+concrete examples the import of the so called

 information explosion.
 For purposes of simplicity I take the liberty of not